Toward Real-Time Surgical Scene Segmentation via a Spike-Driven Video Transformer with Spike-Informed Pretraining: Method

 Unlike ViT-based encoders that convert frames into token sequences~\cite{tong2022videomae,wang2023videomae}, CNNs preserve spatial relationships during feature encoding, enabling stronger representation learning in the masked pretraining setting.

-\textbf{Decoding.} Since our goal is to pretrain an SNN-based encoder for downstream tasks, we adopt a standard ViT~\cite{dosovitskiy2020image} as the decoder for simplicity.
-During pretraining, masked regions in the encoder's output are filled with a learnable mask embedding $\mathbf{m}$, after which the combined features are flattened, augmented with positional embeddings, and fed into the ViT decoder.
-The decoder then reconstructs the video clip $\mathbf{\hat{I}}$ following the unflattening operation, formulated as
+\textbf{Decoding.} Since our goal is to pretrain a spike-driven video encoder for downstream tasks, we adopt a standard ViT~\cite{dosovitskiy2020image} as the decoder for simplicity.
+During pretraining, masked regions in the encoder's output are filled with a learnable mask embedding $\boldsymbol{e}^{\text{mask}}$, after which the combined features are flattened, augmented with positional embeddings, and fed into the ViT decoder.
+The decoder then reconstructs the video clip $\boldsymbol{\hat{I}}$ following the unflattening operation, formulated as

-After pretraining, \textit{the ViT decoder is discarded}, and only the spike-driven encoder is retained for downstream applications.
+\textbf{\textit{After pretraining, the ViT decoder is discarded}}, and only the spike-driven encoder is retained for downstream applications.